Vortex-type equations on compact Riemann surfaces: Introduction.

 In \cite{Leung}, Leung claimed a general existence result for Equation \ref{17} for large $k$.
 Our result is not subsumed by Leung's claim because we provide an effective lower bound on $k$, and our result is equivariant in the sense that Gieseker stability only needs to be checked for $SU(2)$-invariant subbundles.
 Moreover, we prove uniqueness in the space of $SU(2)$- invariant solutions.
 The precise statement and proof of Theorem \ref{giesekerresult} is in Section \ref{gieskersec}. \\

 \emph{Acknowledgements} : I thank my advisor, Vamsi Pritham Pingali, for suggesting this problem to me and for his constant encouragement.
 He helped me to correct several mistakes and make the paper more readable.
 The author is supported by a scholarship from the Indian Institute of Science.
+Lastly, the author is immensely thankful to the anonymous referee for their careful reading of the manuscript and useful suggestions.